captn-hook/LoreLibrary/README.md

     aws s3api create-bucket --bucket lorelibrary-deployment-artifacts --region us-west-2

+# deploy cloudformation
+use the github deploy action to enact the cloudformation take note of the api gateway stage's url, and add it to your .env

-# for the front end,
+## for the front end,
 test locally

     npm i